aternyx/akari/readme.md

 A fully customizable VSH menu with multiple functionalities.
 (don't use it, it's garbage)

-This is a reupload of the source as the original owner of this deleted its github account
+This is a reupload of the source as Jordy Nateur (the original owner of this) deleted its github account

 ## Notes
 - Supports only 720p/1080p